yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 > Machine learning is a field of artificial intelligence that uses statistical techniques to give computer systems the ability to "learn" (e.g., progressively improve performance on a specific task) from data, without being explicitly programmed.

 I always struggled to understand "progressively improve performance on a specific task".
-Also, of course, there is some programing involved.
+Of course, there is some programing involved.
 How can a computer algorithm be generic enough to "learn" from any data.
 What about the deterministic behaviour of computer algorithms?

 The goal of this article is to provide a little context on: